 Through the program’s well-structured and intensive learning process, participants gained an in-depth understanding of:

-The inaugrial program was held in Melbourne in November 2012, with plans to take the program internationally in 2013.
-Further details can be found at the leadership program website.
+The inaugrial program was held in Melbourne in November 2012.
+Further details can be found on the Leadership Program website.